QuantLet/MVA-Ready/QID-930-MVAMDScity1/README.md

 # QID-930-MVAMDScity1
-[not-vali-S] computes the map of the cities by application of multidimensional scaling.
+Computes the map of the cities by application of multidimensional scaling.
 Corresponds to example 16.1 in MVA.